rwth-i6/returnn-experiments/2026-memristor-s2s/README.md

 This folder contains information related to the publication:

-"Investigating the Feasibility of Executing Neural Sequence Tasks on Memristor Hardware via Physically Accurate Simulation"
+"Investigating the Feasibility of Executing Neural Sequence Processing on Memristor Hardware via Physically Accurate Simulation"

 The PyTorch toolkit for the simulation can be found under: https://github.com/rwth-i6/SynaptogenML